 With war officially over, the belligerents tried to make sense of their participation in it.
 Frontenac received the title the “Savior of New France,” though his Indian allies deserved it as much as he did.
 In the Great Peace of 1701 at Montreal, the Iroquois League, battered both by the French and by factionalism, declared its neutrality in any future Anglo-French wars.
 The Covenant Chain lay in pieces, and henceforth the English colonies would have only themselves to depend on, but the fighting had shown the militia to be wholly ineffective and near moribund.
 New Englanders’ hatred of Indians and the French had grown exponentially, which made the putative peace treaties they signed with the Indians all the more distasteful.
 Some New Englanders demanded revenge; others predicted that another war with the French and the Indians would lead to more mournful years — and Queen Anne’s War, which began a mere five years after King William’s War and lasted nine long years, proved the latter prescient.

 John Grenier has written numerous histories on colonial American wars, including The First Way of War and The Far Reaches of Empire.
+This article was published in the Winter 2016 issue of MHQ.

 Send us your comments!
 MHQeditor@agriffith